belieflab/prl/README.md

 Certainly!
-I'll revise the README to make it more engaging and visually appealing.
-Here's an enhanced version:
+I'll modify the README to replace the die emoji with a card emoji.
+Here's the updated version with a card emoji:

-# 🎲 Probabilistic Reversal Learning Task
+# 🃏 Probabilistic Reversal Learning Task

 ## 🚀 Getting Started